hysios/ember-ie-compatibility-addon/README.md

-# Ember-ie8-addon
+# Ember-ie-compatiibility-addon

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this Ember addon.

 ## Installation